ZomorodahBakhit/Labyrinths/README.md

 - **Enhanced Testing**: More comprehensive unit testing will be added to ensure the stability of the game’s mechanics.

 #### Backstory:
 The protagonist, lost in thought after receiving a letter, accidentally stumbles into a labyrinth while out for a walk in the forest.
-As the door behind him slams shut, he has no choice but to venture deeper into the maze, hoping to find another exit.
-But each labyrinth becomes more twisted, and upon finally finding an exit, he realizes something strange — it’s as if time hasn’t passed at all.
+As the door behind him slams shut, the player has no choice but to venture deeper into the maze, hoping to find another exit.
+But each labyrinth becomes more twisted, and upon finally finding an exit, the player realizes something strange — it’s as if time hasn’t passed at all.